 No pressure, but education is a big decision!
 After all, it has a huge impact on your child’s future.
 Fortunately, Nevada families have access to several K-12 options.
-Navigating these options can help you find a school where your child thrives.
-This post will breakdown the six main types of schools and provide some extra education resources.
+Navigating these school choice options can help you find a school where your child thrives.
+This post will breakdown the main types of schools and provide some extra education resources.

 Looking for special education options?
 You can learn what special education services are available in Nevada at the Ultimate Guide to Special Education.

 First off, you can choose traditional public schools, the most common school choice.
 These schools are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
-Did you know that Nevada spends an average of $9,814 per public school student each year?
+Did you know that Nevada spends an average of $10,450 per public school student each year?

-Each state has its own open enrollment policies policies.
+Each state has its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 In Nevada, each district creates its own open enrollment policies; so, you should check with your local district if you would like to transfer your child.
 If your assigned school participates in open enrollment, it may cover transportation costs.

 For an example of the transfer process and timeline in Nevada, check out Clark County School District’s change of school assignment application.
 Open enrollment is an important form of public school choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.

 Find out more about public schools in your state at the Nevada Department of Education.
 You can also learn more about Nevada open enrollment at “Public Schools Without Boundaries: A 50-State Ranking.”

 Families in Nevada can also choose public charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.

 You can also choose magnet schools!
 Magnet schools are free public schools that allow kids to focus on specific themes, like STEM, health sciences, or the arts.
-A few years ago, a Las Vegas Sun article described magnet schools as “schools within schools.”
+A Las Vegas Sun article once described magnet schools as “schools within schools.”
 In other words, they offer specialty tracks within the public school system.
 So, these can be a valuable option for children who learn best when diving deeply into a particular course of study.

 Nevada’s private schools take many forms, from Catholic parish schools to non-sectarian Montessori schools.
 All private schools are nonpublic schools that charge tuition.

-There are more than 160 private schools across the state of Nevada.
-The average tuition for private schools in the state is $10,478 for elementary schools and $11,760 for high schools.
+There are more than 170 private schools across the state of Nevada.
+The average tuition for private schools in the state is $10,544 for elementary schools and $11,407 for high schools.
 Private schools in Nevada provide the same number of days of instruction and private school teachers must hold a teacher’s license or meet another requirement.

-In 2015, Nevada launched a school choice program that enables families at or below 300% of the federal poverty line ($79,500 for a family of four in 2021-2022) to apply for scholarships for private education.
+In 2015, Nevada launched a school choice program that enables families at or below 300% of the federal poverty line ($83,250 for a family of four in 2022-2023) to apply for scholarships for private education.
 If you think a private school could be the best fit for your child, you can also reach out to the school about whether any privately funded scholarships are available.

 Don’t overlook online learning.
 It offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter, stress-free environment in which to focus, you may wish to try virtual school.